cdracars/wardendev/README.md

 - After ddev has started run `ddev exec composer install`
 - Start working you slacker!

+## MongoDB:
+- You can access the MongoDB Express web viewer by going to warden.ddev.site:8081
+- The mongo javascript cli is installed on the mongo db container.

 __Note__:
 If you have a password on your ssh keys you will need to do the below.